-Reward Criteria • Companies that fit most of the above criteria but
+Companies that fit most of the above criteria but have been hampered by factors such as political risks, early stage explo-

-- of the above criteria but have been hampered by factors such as political risks, early stage exploration, etc. - Fund, Altamira Precious and Strategic Metals Fund and AltaFund (a Canadian Equity fund focusing on Western Canada) had industry-leading performance and won awards and received positive press coverage during Mr. Huang's management. - Mr. Huang has experience managing or co-managing the portfolios of the following flow-through limited partnerships, as well as 18 other privately offered flow-through investment vehicles.
+- products in the Altamira and National Bank mutual fund families.
+Altamira Energy Fund, Altamira Resource Fund, Altamira Precious and Strategic Metals Fund and AltaFund (a Canadian Equity fund focusing on Western Canada) had industry-leading performance and won awards and received positive press coverage during Mr. Huang's management. - ≻ Mr. Huang has experience managing or co-managing the portfolios of the following flow-through limited partnerships, as well as 18 other privately offered flow-through investment vehicles.